reymon359/how-to-live/advices/Amend/index.md

 ---
 name: 'Amend'
-Categories: ['Growing', 'Problems', 'Solutions', 'Integrity']
+Categories: ['Growing', 'Problems', 'Solutions', 'Integrity', 'Respect']
 ---
 # Amend

-It is never too late to amend the mistakes of the past.
+It is never too late to amend a mistake from the past.

 There is always a way to amend wrong things.

-If you do something wrong to someone, apologize and try to amend it.
+If you do something wrong to someone, apologize and try to amend it the best way possible.

+We all make mistakes, it's ok.
+Just learn from them and amend what can be amended.

 ## Quotes